Al Grissino (Italian) – DubaiHALAL STATUS Fully Halal food menu • Alcohol served

 Even the much touted Taggiasca extra virgin olive oil dressing made not a jot of difference.

-Despite its intense golden colour, this simply didn’t have what it takes to resuscitate this dish.
+Despite its intense golden colour, this simply didn’t have what it takes to resuscitate a dish.

 As pretty and as dainty as this might look, we were hoping for more vis-a-vis flavour.